Boosting the Competitiveness of the UK Manufacturing Supply Chain

 What’s Unique About NMCL?

-NCML reflects the capability of a business to enhance its competitiveness and deliver positive customer impact and growth.
+NCML reflected the capability of a business to enhance its competitiveness and deliver positive customer impact and growth.

-Focussing on the customer and the winning of new business are key features of the NMCL assessment, both are tracked with success being measured on customer results and business growth.
-The assessment provides a detailed roadmap that can be used to fuel business growth.
+Focused on the customer and the winning of new business were key features of the NMCL assessment, both were tracked with successes being measured on customer results and business growth.
+The assessment provided a detailed roadmap that could then be used to fuel business growth.

-When used in conjunction with an improvement programme, NMCL brackets the activity with an assessment that can be used to aid an investment decision and a further re-assessment to identify the benefits realised and the return on investment.
-In this way, NMCL provides a complete framework to support investment decisions for both public and privately funded activity.
+When used in conjunction with an improvement programme, NMCL grouped the activity with an assessment that could be used to aid an investment decision and a further re-assessed to identify the benefits realised and the return on investment.
+In this way, NMCL provided a complete framework to support investment decisions for both public and privately funded activity.

-This approach identifies the challenges for the company and the aspirations of the company making it an ideal tool for clarifying investment decisions.
+This approach identified the challenges for the company and the aspirations of the company which made it an ideal tool for clarifying investment decisions.

-Many existing assessment frameworks focus on improving ‘performance gaps’ without recognising what is really important to a company at that stage of their growth journey.
-This can result in companies being faced with a bewildering range of improvement activities many of which will close a perceived gap without realising any meaningful benefits or generating a return on investment.
-At their worst, current assessments can provide a complex and unwarranted distraction from the need to satisfy the customer rather than focussing on it.
+Many existing assessment frameworks focused on improving ‘performance gaps’ without recognising what is really important to a company at that stage of their growth journey.
+This resulted in companies being faced with a bewildering range of improvement activities, many of which will close a perceived gap without realising any meaningful benefits or generating a return on investment.
+At their worst, the assessments were providing a complex and unwarranted distraction from the need to satisfy the customer rather than focussing on it.

-The NMCL assessment recognises that different themes within a business need to be prioritised in different ways, at different times.
-A number of current assessments act as ‘qualifiers’, they are a requirement to get a company into the ‘game’, but they don’t differentiate between companies or give a clear indication of competitiveness and direction of travel.
+The NMCL assessment recognised that different themes within a business need to be prioritised in different ways, at different times.
+A number of assessments act as ‘qualifiers’, they were a requirement to get a company into the ‘game’, but they don’t differentiate between companies or give a clear indication of competitiveness and direction of travel.

 The NMCL Process

-Using a range of tools and techniques the NMCL assessor conducts an in-depth assessment of a company that is provides a detailed Programme Pack and Business Case that is able to support investment decisions whether publicly or privately funded.
-Following the decision to invest in a programme of improvement, NMCL is used to report on benefits and return on investment.
+Using a range of tools and techniques the NMCL assessor conducted an in-depth assessment of a company that is provided a detailed Programme Pack and Business Case that was able to support investment decisions whether publicly or privately funded.
+Following the decision to invest in a programme of improvement, NMCL reported on benefits and return on investment.